one-d-wide/yggdrasil-jumper/README.md

 # Yggdrasil-jumper

-This project aims to transparently reduce connection latency over Yggdrasil network for such applications as online gaming, VoIP and others.
+This project aims to transparently reduce latency of a connection over Yggdrasil network for such applications as online gaming, VoIP and others.

 ## How it works